Aesonus/test-lib/README.md

 # Test Lib

 This package contains a base class for testing purposes.
-It also includes phpunit version 8.
-And the virtual file system to mock the real file system.
+It also includes phpunit version 8, and a virtual file system to mock the real file system.

 ## Installation